AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 # Financial_Ratio_Analisis_NVIDIA
 In this project, I show Financial Ratios and their formulas from the last 4 fiscal years from NVIDIA using Financial Statements, one of the biggest and most important companies in the world nowadays.

-I also included an analysis for the cash flow.
+I also included an analysis of the cash flow focused on 2023 and 2024.
+This is because, with the first analysis, the insights found motivated this due to the high improve from year to year.

 I used a lot of tools for this analysis, such as Python and Pandas for downloading the financial states by using the Yahoo Finance API.
-Then, I used Excel for the analysis with all the financial ratios.
+Then, I used Excel for the study with all the financial ratios.

 # Financial Statements

-The NVIDIA's Financial Statements can be found on the Yahoo!
+NVIDIA's Financial Statements can be found on the Yahoo!
 Finance site.
 This is the link:

 https://finance.yahoo.com/quote/NVDA/financials/